codeOfRobin/doro/README.md

 I'm using [jazzy](https://github.com/realm/jazzy/) by (surprise) Realm, which is neat because it works using the `xcodebuild` command line tool and generates docs exactly like Apple's.
 No seriously, check out the `docs` folder.

 # Unit Tests
-I've written [Unit tests](https://github.com/codeOfRobin/howToThinkLikeAComputerScientist) in other languages before, but not a lot in Swift.
+I've written [Unit tests in other languages before]](https://github.com/codeOfRobin/howToThinkLikeAComputerScientist), but not a lot in Swift.
 So I decide to hit up Treehouse and see how [Unit Testing in iOS](https://teamtreehouse.com/library/unit-testing-in-ios-2) worked (There's also the great lecture by Realm in one of the links above).

 Swift, being a statically typed language eliminates huge common classes of errors you'd normally see in, say Javascript or Python.
 It also has unique features like optionals to prevent common runtime errors (like `indexOutOfRange` or `Nil` errors), so that removes a lot of Unit Tests I'd normally have to write (no point writing an `AssertNil()` if the compiler can guarantee the nil state of an object or an `AssertType()` if the types of objects are known at compile time).
 That leaves other cases like preventing regressions when someone else edits your code, so I've written a tiny unit test to make sure my `timeLeft` stored property returns the right values.